nickkunz/treeforestboost/README.md

 <h4> Preview Observations </h4>

-After, we preview the first few observations to get a more nuanced understanding of what is contained within the data frame by calling the 'head( )' function. <br><br>
+After, we preview the first few observations to get a more nuanced understanding of what is contained within the data frame by calling the 'head( )' function.

 ```{r}
 ## preview observations